Online Bachelor of Applied Arts and Science

 - Applies technical degree credit from the AAS and may, therefore, lead to a bachelor’s degree more quickly and at less cost than a traditional bachelor’s degree

-- Is fully accredited and 100% online for maximum convenience and flexibility
+- Is 100% online for maximum convenience and flexibility

 Perfect Pathway to a Bachelor's Degree